 Why is establishing Paternity important?

-Establishing paternity is important to ensure a child’s wellbeing and to fully protect his or her rights.
-Definitively knowing one’s biological parentage is important for several reasons:
+Establishing paternity is important to ensure a child’s well being.
+It can also help protect his or her future.
+Determining a biological relationship is important for several reasons:

-- It allows access to legal and social benefits, including social security, veteran’s, and inheritance benefits.
+- To establish legal and social benefits, including social security, veteran’s, and inheritance benefits.

-- It provides an accurate medical history for the child, giving the healthcare provider additional insight during diagnosis and in managing the child’s health.
+- Provides an accurate medical history for the child, giving the healthcare provider additional insight during diagnosis and in managing the child’s health.

-- It strengthens the bond between father and child.
+- Strengthens the bond between biological individuals, such as father and child.

-After the AOP is signed, couples have a limited amount of time, depending on the state, to request a DNA paternity test to be done and amend the AOP; if this is not done, the father previously listed on the AOP could be held legally responsible for the child even if he is not the biological father.
+If you are pregnant, most states have laws that require an Acknowledgment of Paternity form to be completed at the hospital to legally establish who the father is.
+After the AOP is signed, couples have a limited amount of time, depending on the state, to request DNA paternity test and amend the AOP.
+This form is filed with the Bureau of Vital Statistics and is a legally binding document.
+If the time allowed for amending this form expires, the father listed as the AOP and birth certificate could be held legally responsible for the child, even if he later proves he is not the biological father.

 Types of Paternity Testing: